demisto/content/docs/circle_build/README.md

 28. [Uploading artifacts](#uploading-artifacts-final)

 ## Spin up Environment
-This is a circle step which setup a machine to run the build on.
+This is a CircleCI step which setup a machine to run the build on.

 ## Checkout code
 Download the content source code (clones and checkout to the specific revision).